 Children also have a partner talk question, an individual thinking question and a solo task question.
-These questions are all focussed on just one of the VIPER skills per lesson.

 WHOLE CLASS READING - VOCABULARY

 To answer vocabulary questions, you need to use your knowledge of the words/vocabulary to be able to understand the text.